Victor Robles Player Props: Nationals vs. Rockies

 Victor Robles At The Plate

-- Robles leads Washington with an OBP of .476 this season while batting .353 with four walks and three runs scored.
+- Robles leads Washington in OBP (.417) this season, fueled by six hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 21st, and he is 105th in the league in slugging.
+- Among qualified hitters, he ranks 68th in batting average, while his on-base percentage ranks 43rd and he is 126th in slugging.

-- In four of six games this season (66.7%), Robles has reached base safely via hit, and that includes multiple hits twice.
+- In four of seven games this season (57.1%), Robles has reached safely via hit, and that includes multiple hits twice.

-- In six games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.